Hillside Avenue buses: Q36

 The Q36 begins at the 168th Street Bus Terminal, turns north on 168th Street and proceeds east along Hillside Avenue to Springfield Boulevard, turns south, then follows Jamaica Avenue (later continuous with Jericho Turnpike) east along the Queens-Nassau County border.
 The Q36 then turns north onto Little Neck Parkway and runs nearly the entire length of the street, terminating at the LIRR's Little Neck station at the northern end of Queens.
+During rush hours, select buses to/from Little Neck originate or terminate at 222nd Street, with all buses originating before 5:30am weekdays and 6:55am weekends, and terminating after 8:45pm every day.
 Prior to June 2010, the Little Neck Parkway segment was the separate route; the Q79's southern terminus, shared with the Q36's eastern terminus, was located at 257th Street and Jericho Turnpike.
 (Note: For historic Queens bus maps showing the Q79, see:)